 g) Unscrew the sleeve back up the bronze feed screw.
 Measure the distance from a datum such as the wrench flats on the feed screw to the end of the sleeve.
-In photo #4 at left it should measure 6 3/4".
+In photo #4 at left it is 10".
+Subtract 1⁄4" (the distance in close position).
+The result is 9-3/4" full stroke.
 Note that the stroke distance may be affected by various valve adapter / cutter combinations.